tarequerobinson/ai-chess-game/README.md

 ### Frontend

 The frontend is built using HTML, CSS, and JavaScript.
 It uses the chess.js library for game logic and move validation.
-The chessboard is rendered using HTML and CSS, with piece images loaded from lichess.org.
+The chessboard is rendered using HTML and CSS.

 ### Backend